SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 	* The fact was that in Europe there were always some princes and local lords willing to tolerate merchants and their ways even when others plundered and expelled them A35 => Europe had mixed variety of local ideals that often conflicted with each other

 * Trauttmann, another big surprise
-	* The Company had in fact aimed at territorial dominion, following the Dutch mode A36 =>
+	* The Company had in fact aimed at territorial dominion, following the Dutch mode A36 => In India, England (the Mediator!) elected to control land instead of doing balance-of-power

 * Balance of power only encourages fighting when provoked
 * Entropy, so people provoke